gdotgordon/site_word_freq/README.md

 sending the read links out for processing (consumer).
 We use a looping and counting technique such that every new URL read is guaranteed to get one response back.
 This technique is demonstrated in Donovan and Kernighan's "The Go Programming Language" book.
+For this to work, we have to ensure that absolutely every scan request leads to a response of some kind, even if an error occurred or the user interrupted.
+This is where `defer` works well to ensure these cases are all handled.